San Jose de Buenavista: Tourism

 Since 1971, San Jose de Buenavista celebrates the Binirayan Festival during the final week of December.
 This festival involves a theatrical presentation commemorating founding of the first Malayan settlement or barangay in the country.
 San Jose celebrates its religious fiesta on May 1 to honor its patron saint, Saint Joseph the Worker.

 Evelio Javier Freedom Park is located in front of the Antique Provincial Capitol building in San Jose de Buenavista.
 It is named for the late Governor Evelio Javier, who was shot by an unknown assassin on February 11, 1986.
 A marker in the park denotes the exact place of his death.

-Old and new buildings dot the town: the Old Capitol Building; Evelio B. Javier Memorabilia (New Capitol); ADF Handicrafts; Azurin Mansion and Piedra's Restaurant; La Granja and Binirayan Hills; and the San Pedro Old Church.
+Old and new buildings dot the town: the Old Capitol Building; Evelio B. Javier Memorabilia (New Capitol); Azurin Mansion; La Granja and Binirayan Hills; and the San Pedro Old Church.